neftjs/neft/validators/type.coffee.md

 		assert.isString expected
 		, "type validator option for #{row} property must be a string"

-		if isNaN(value) or value is null
+		if typeof value isnt expected
-			value = undefined

-		if value? and typeof value isnt expected throw new Schema.Error row, 'type', "#{row} must be a #{expected}"
+			throw new Schema.Error row, 'type', "#{row} must be a #{expected}"